accert-dev/ACCERT/docs/source/user/gui_combined.rst

 workflow, the important outputs are:

 * The IAT-adjusted CSV, which becomes the CRF baseline for this run.
+* The CRF results CSV shown in the GUI results-table tab.
 * The CRF dashboard PNG.
 * Any additional CSV or image outputs linked in the result panel.